-77. Cash seized under subsection (2) of section 74 and detained for more than 14 days shall, unless required as evidence of an offence, be held in an interest-bearing account and the interest accruing on any such deposit shall be added to the cash so deposited until the cash is forfeited or released.
+77. Cash seized under section 74(2) and detained for more than 14 days shall, unless required as evidence of an offence, be held in an interest-bearing account and the interest accruing on any such deposit shall be added to the cash so deposited until the cash is forfeited or released.

+PART X

-PART X - PECUNIARY PENALTY ORDER
+PECUNIARY PENALTY ORDER